ashwineaso/Taskie/README.md

 * Use camel case while naming.
 * All functions should be commented.
 * A pseudo-code or algorithm is a must.
+* All contribution to dev branch only.
+The merge to master will be done by Mahesh or Ashwin only.

 ### Who do I talk to? ###